teobaldo33/bach-gpt/README.md

 It uses the MidiTok library to tokenize and prepare the dataset, then trains on the Mistral model with PyTorch and Transformers.

-While it blatantly steals the code examples from the MidiTok GitHub (thanks, MidiTok team! 🙌), here it's implemented and it actually works! 😄
+While it blatantly steals the code examples from the MidiTok GitHub (thanks, MidiTok team! 🙌), here it's implemented and it ~~actually~~ hopefully works! 😄

 ## 🚀 Features